BrettHallen/MicroProfessor/MPF-III/README.md

 The keyboard looks to be similar to the Multitech AccuFeel so this is perhaps a possible replacment, if one of those could be found of course.

 ## [ROMs](/MPF-III/ROMs)
-Dumps of the ROMs from my machine, plus also some analysis of the keyboard microcontroller code and maybe other parts that differ from a standard Apple IIe.<br>
+Dumps of the ROMs from my machine (MOS 1.3) and RetroAND's (MOS 1.1), plus also some analysis of the keyboard microcontroller code and maybe other parts that differ from a standard Apple IIe.<br>

 A big thanks to [RetroAND and Retrolab](https://bitspassats.com/index.php/Main_Page) for getting the keyboard controller ROM dumped!